-Figs. 1 and 2 show the change in the vertical distribution of temperature with time for a solar constant of 1% of today's value in the polar regions and 100% of today's value in the tropics, respectively.
+Figures 1 and 2 show the change in the vertical distribution of temperature with time for a solar constant of 1% of today's value in the polar regions and 100% of today's value in the tropics, respectively.
 These conditions are the extremes modeled in this paper.
 The initial distribution of temperature in the atmosphere is set at a constant 170K with height in all simulations.
-This is done to follow the procedure first introduced in this type of modeling by Manabe and Strickler [11] and to avoid the possibility that different initial values would influence the final result.
+This is done to follow the procedure first introduced in this type of modeling by Manabe & Strickler (1964) and to avoid the possibility that different initial values would influence the final result.
 Time is shown in days after the simulation is begun.
-Radiational equilibrium is reached when the vertical temperature distribution stops changing with time.
-Note, that equilibrium was not reached in the simulation of Fig. 1, but was reached in all others.
+Radiational equilibrium is reached when the time.
+Note, that equilibrium was not reached in the simulation of Figure 1, but was reached in all others.

 Figure 1.
 The vertical distribution of temperature for 1% of today's solar constant in the polar regions.
-Each curve is for the time in days after the start of the simulation.
+Each curve is for the time in days after the start of the simulation. vertical temperature distribution stops changing with